🦘 Australia

 ACS assessment fees

-Fees are reviewed periodically — always confirm the current fee schedule on the ACS Website before lodging your application.
+Fees are reviewed periodically — always confirm the current fee schedule on the ACS website before lodging your application.

 Application type Fee (AUD, approx.)

-Standard Skills AssessmentAUD 540
+Standard AssessmentAUD 540

 Assessment outcomes